Y-ashbhatt/qr-code-component-main/README.md

 ### Useful resources

-- [Example resource 1](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_media_queries/Using_media_queries) - This helped me with Media Queries a bit.
+- [MDN docs](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_media_queries/Using_media_queries) - This helped me with Media Queries a bit.
-- [Example resource 2](https://appbrewery.github.io/flexboxfroggy/) - This is an amazing game which helped me finally understand Flexbox.
+- [Flexbox Froggy](https://appbrewery.github.io/flexboxfroggy/) - This is an amazing game which helped me finally understand Flexbox.
 I'd recommend it to anyone still learning this concept.